Resources

-Our nearly 1,200 units of housing provides a place to call home for over 2,000 Washington County residents.
-Below is information for current residents, and also additional information for those seeking additional information on housing resources available in Washington County and the metro area.
+Our nearly 1,200 units of housing provides homes for over 2,000 Washington County residents.
+Below is Information for Housing Choice Voucher participants, those seeking housing resources in Washington County and the Twin City metro area, and additional community resources.

-Our participant handbook provides a handy guide to the rights and responsibilities of our HCV tenants.
+Our participant handbook provides a handy guide to the rights and responsibilities of our Housing Choice Voucher (HCV) tenants.
 It’s a great first stop for any questions you might have about your residence.
 Utility allowances and payment standards can be found here.

 Fair Housing Videos